 Best for Eco Enthusiasts - Awara Sleep

-A 100% organic cotton cover of the Awara comes with a pillow-top quilted with natural New Zealand wool.
-This material creates an airy layer between your body and the mattress and keeps the neutral temperature in your bed throughout the year.
+The 100% organic cotton cover of the Awara comes complete with pillow-top quilted natural New Zealand wool.
+This material creates an airy layer between your body and the mattress and keeps the temperature neutral in your bed throughout the entire year.

-If you’re looking for a supportive hybrid mattress made with an environment in mind, the Awara is definitely the way to go.
-It’s long-lasting, comfortable, and will support your spine regardless of your sleeping style.
+If you’re looking for a supportive hybrid mattress made with the environment in mind, the Awara is definitely the way to go.
+It’s long-lasting, comfortable, and can support your spine regardless of your sleeping style.

 - Eco-enthusiasts.
 The Awara features organically farmed and renewable materials in its design.
 Also, the company partners with Trees for the Future and donates 10 fruit trees for reforestation with every purchase.

 - Those who love to sprawl on the bed.
-The Awara has sturdy edges and will ensure that the whole mattress surface will be at your service, which is great if you or your partner are fans of the starfish position.
+The Awara has sturdy edges and ensures the whole mattress surface is at your service.
+This is great if you or your partner are fans of the starfish sleeping position.

 - Individuals with joint pain.
-Joint pain may limit mobility to some extent, so you may need a mattress that doesn’t sink too much and helps you move in your bed freely.
+Joint pain can limit your mobility so you may need a mattress that doesn’t sink too much and helps you move in your bed freely.
 The Awara fits this description perfectly.

 - on the expensive side;

-- natural latex and wool might have an odor, which can be a turn-off for people with sensitivities.
+- natural latex and wool may have an odor, which can be a turn-off for people with sensitivities.

 Best Budget Option - Nectar

-The Nectar proves that you don’t need to spend all of your money on a new bed if you want to get good sleep.
-This all-foam mattress will give you instant pressure relief and support the natural curves of your spine regardless of your sleep position.
+The Nectar proves you don’t need to spend all your hard-earned money on a new bed for a decent night's sleep.
+This all-foam mattress can give you instant pressure relief and support the natural curves of your spine, regardless of your sleeping position.

-One of the Nectar’s features that helped it make it to this review of the best Queen-sized mattresses is low motion transfer.
-Like most memory foam mattresses, the Nectar effectively absorbs excess motion and gives you that familiar cradling hug that helps you find a comfortable position much faster.
+One of the Nectar’s main features that helped it make it into this review of the best queen-sized mattresses is its low motion transfer.
+Like most memory foam mattresses, the Nectar effectively absorbs excess motion and gives you that familiar cradling hug that helps you find a comfortable position in bed much faster.

-However, if you think that the Nectar will drown you in your own sweat, like most memory foam beds, you’re wrong.
+However, if you think the Nectar will drown you in sweat like most memory foam beds, you might be pleasantly surprised.
 The comfort layer of the mattress is made of gel-infused foam that quickly adapts to the changes in your body temperature and prevents you from sleeping hot.
 Plus, the Nectar is encased in a Tencel cover that enhances the breathability of the whole construction and can remove excess moisture.
+Hello Goldilocks sleep.

-Speaking of the firmness level, the Nectar feels like 6-6.5 points out of 10, which is a medium-firm point.
+Speaking of the firmness level — the Nectar feels like 6–6.5 points out of 10, which is a medium-firm feel.
 This level of firmness can be suitable for any sleeping style and for most sleepers of average weight.

-Overall, the Nectar is a good budget-friendly mattress.
-It can easily support your spine and relieve the tension in the body after a rough day without emptying your pocket.
+Overall, the Nectar is a solid budget-friendly mattress.
+It can easily support your spine and relieve the tension in your body after a rough day, all without emptying your pocket.

 - Those on a budget.
-If you’re looking for a comfortable and supportive mattress that won’t burn a hole in your pocket, the Nectar can be a perfect option for you.
+If you’re looking for a comfortable and supportive mattress that won’t burn a hole in your pocket, the Nectar could be the perfect option for you.

 - Individuals with aches and pains.
-The memory foam layers inside the Nectar easily adapt to your body shape and relieve your pressure points.
+The memory foam layers inside the Nectar easily adapt to your body shape and can relieve painful pressure points.

 - Side sleepers.
-The medium feel and the cushioning pillow-top layer of the mattress create a side sleeper-friendly surface that can contour the body without sleeping hot.
+The medium feel and cushioning pillow-top layer of the mattress create a side sleeper-friendly surface that can contour your body without sleeping hot.